 '''

 display stereo left

-render Tachyon left.dat
+render TachyonInternal left.tga

 display stereo right

-render Tachyon right.dat
+render TachyonInternal right.tga

 '''

 External renderers don't always support the ability to draw stereo images.
 In principle, it is possible to write the scene to the file twice with the appropriate transformations applied to make the view correct for each eye, but then the shadows would be incorrect.
 Instead, we suggest making one image of the current scene, then shift the molecules to the left (or right) to make the other image.
 The text commands for this are something like: